This is the multi-page printable view of this section. Click here to print.

 • Requesting: Connection request/approval pending, Cancel Request button displayed

-• Active: Creation completed, operating
+• Active: Creation complete, operating

 • Disconnected: Connection blocked